Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

-If you’re heading to the salon, it’s time to brush up on your hair color lingo because multi-hued hair is now all the rage.
-(Just remember to bring a picture of what you want—this will help prevent any unwanted surprises!)
+If you’re heading to the salon, it’s time to brush up on your hair color lingo.
+(And remember to bring a picture of what you want—this will help prevent any unwanted surprises!)
 These are a few of the different types of techniques your stylist can use to add dimension and movement to your strands.

-1. Balyage.
-Developed by French hair colorists, balyage, a highlighting technique, has been around since the 1970s but has recently really taken off in popularity.
-When it’s done right, you’ll look like you’ve just spent some days at the beach—basically, your highlights should be on the pieces of hair that see the most movement (around your face and crown, specifically).
-Balyage looks pretty natural as it grows in (meaning less touch-ups!).
-Overall, it’s a great option for brunettes who want to brighten up their look.
+1. Balayage.
+Developed by French hair colorists, balayage, a highlighting technique, has been around since the 1970s but has recently really taken off in popularity.
+When it’s done right, you’ll look like you’ve just spent a few days at the beach—basically, your highlights should be on the pieces of hair that see the most movement (around your face and crown, specifically).
+Balayage looks natural as it grows in (meaning fewer touch-ups!).
+Overall, it’s a great option for those with brown hair who want to brighten up their look.

 2. Ombré.
-Ah, ombré—let us count the ways we love you.
-Ombré highlights offer your hair a whole lot of contrast between your roots and your ends.
+Ah, ombré hair—let us count the ways we love you.
+Ombré hair offers you a whole lot of contrast between your roots and your ends.
 And don’t think you just have to stick with blonde ends—you can totally opt for a rainbow hue!
 Pink or teal, anyone?

 3. Sombré.
 This technique is a little bit softer than ombré (sombré means “soft ombré”).
 To get this look, ask for highlights that are just a few shades lighter than your natural color so that the result is subtle.

 4. Bronde.
 Listen up, brunettes!
 Bronde—a combination of brown and blonde hair—is definitely something you should think about if you have light brown hair, since it looks natural and adds texture.
 (It’s also low maintenance!)
 Typically, with this hair color technique, highlights are about one to two shades lighter than your base color, and they’re applied to areas that would be hit by the sun.